John Boyd Orr: First encounters with poverty and teaching career

 As an undergraduate in Glasgow, he explored the interior of the city, usually at weekends.
 He was shocked by what he found in the poverty-stricken slums and tenements, which then made up a large part of the city.
 Rickets was obvious among the children, malnutrition (in some cases, associated with drunkenness) was shown by many of the adults, and many of the aged were destitute.
 In his first teaching job after graduating MA in 1902, he was posted to a school in the slums.
-His first class was overcrowded and the children ill-fed or actually hungry, inadequately clothed, visibly lousy and physically wretched.
+His first class was overcrowded and the children ill-fed or actually hungry, inadequately clothed, infested with lice and physically wretched.
 He resigned after a few days since he realised that he could not teach children in such a condition and that there was nothing he could do to relieve their misery.

 After working for a few months in his father's business, he taught for three years at Kyleshill School in Saltcoats, also a poor area, but less squalid than the slums of Glasgow.
 Boyd Orr needed to augment his teacher's salary, and decided to do so by instructing an evening class in book-keeping and accountancy.
 After intensive study he passed the necessary examinations, and duly instructed his class.
 The knowledge and skills he learned by studying for and teaching this class were to prove useful in his later career.